DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 static int HotStartRunCount => 5;
 ```

-If you run an application, the main window displays startup time (in milliseconds) in its title bar.
+Once you run an application, the main window will display startup time (in milliseconds) within its title bar.

-The **TestRunner** project contains an NUnit test that runs **PerfApp** applications one by one based on settings specified in `Tests.cs`:
+The **TestRunner** project contains an NUnit test that runs **PerfApp** applications (one by one - based on settings specified in `Tests.cs`:)

 ```cs
 public static TestConfigurations TestConfigurations = TestConfigurations.All;